Transgender treatment, doctors threatened by new Alabama law

 A new state law that took effect Sunday makes it a felony, punishable by up to 10 years in prison, for doctors to prescribe puberty blockers and hormones to trans people under age 19.
 A judge has not yet ruled on a request to block the state from enforcing the law.

+The measure is part of a wave of legislation in Republican-controlled states focused on LGBTQ youth.
+Bills have been introduced to limit discussion of gender and sexual identity issues in younger grades or to prohibit kids from using school restrooms or playing on sports teams that don’t align with their sex at birth.

-Abdul-Latif, a pediatric endocrinologist and co-founder of a clinic in Birmingham to treat children with gender dysphoria, said he is very discouraged by the law.
+Abdul-Latif, a pediatric endocrinologist and co-founder of a clinic in Birmingham to treat children with gender dysphoria, said he is very discouraged by the Alabama law.
 He said it was already hard enough for families in this very conservative state to come to terms themselves with their children’s situations.
 They had already faced the social stigma and “the difficult decision of leaving their church family or being viewed less worthy,” he said.

 But gradually, he said, trans kids became more visible and there was a greater openness in the state for them to come out.